 1. Issues with Permissions

-When using Microsoft Copilot in a company, every process begins with a user query.
-This query could involve searching for information, creating documents, or automating routine tasks.
-Copilot then initiates its queries, searching for all relevant information across all files accessible to the user.
-Through this access, Copilot can deliver precise results based on internal company data.
+When using Microsoft Copilot in companies, every process begins with a request from the user.
+This request could include searching for information, creating documents or automating routine tasks.
+Copilot then starts its queries, searching for all relevant information in all files accessible to the user.
+Through this access, Copilot can provide accurate results based on internal company data.

-The introduction of Microsoft Copilot in companies often reveals unexpected challenges in data management and permissions management.
-If Copilot inadvertently uncovers security gaps by accessing sensitive data in SharePoint that was hidden before its introduction, significant difficulties can arise.
-This can result in substantial damage to the company’s reputation, especially if trust in ‘decision-makers’ or the technology itself is undermined.
+However, the introduction of Microsoft Copilot in companies often reveals unexpected challenges in the area of data administration and authorization management.
+If Copilot inadvertently exposes security vulnerabilities by accessing sensitive data in SharePoint that was hidden before its introduction, serious teething problems can arise.
+The resulting reputational damage within the organization can be significant, especially if trust in the decision makers and the technology itself is undermined.

-Consider an example that highlights the risk of using Microsoft Copilot.
-An accountant analyses salary data for a cost center overview and initially stores this information securely in a folder restricted to accounting.
-However, for a presentation to the executive team, she copies key salary details into a file placed in a generally accessible folder.
-While this file would typically be hard to find, Microsoft Copilot might unexpectedly provide answers to the query, “What are my colleagues earning?”, as it has access to the less protected folder.
+A simple example illustrates the risk of using Microsoft Copilot: An accountant analyzes salary data for a cost center overview and initially stores this information securely in an accounting-restricted folder.
+However, for a presentation to senior management, she copies important salary details to a file that she stores in a publicly accessible folder.
+While this file would normally be difficult to find, Microsoft Copilot could provide unexpected answers to the question “What do my colleagues earn?” because it has access to the less protected folder.

 2. Access to legacy data

-A significant issue with using technologies like Microsoft Copilot is handling outdated files.
-For example, consider the folder “Product_Palette_Q3_2023.”
-This folder is long outdated and employees are aware of this.
-However, Copilot does not come to this conclusion on its own.
+A major problem when using technologies such as Microsoft Copilot is dealing with outdated files.
+For example, if we look at the folder “Produkpalette_Q3_2023”.
+This folder has been outdated for a long time.
+And WE, as employees, know that too.
+However, Copilot does not come to this conclusion by itself.

-This can lead to Copilot working from outdated information, which can result in distorted outcomes.
-Such a situation raises questions about data integrity and highlights the need for more conscientious data maintenance to leverage the value of Microsoft Copilot.
+This can lead to Copilot working on the basis of this outdated information.
+And this in turn can lead to distorted results.
+Such situations raise questions about data integrity and highlight the need for more conscientious data maintenance and updating to fully leverage the value of Microsoft Copilot.

 1. Prevent Access to Legacy Data

-Firstly, it’s important to archive all outdated files to avoid unnecessary confusion.
-Product lists, customer lists, and documents that are no longer needed should be moved to clearly labeled archives.
+First of all, it is important to archive all files that are no longer required in order to avoid unnecessary confusion.
+Product lists, customer lists and documentation that are no longer required should be moved to clearly labeled archives.
 This process requires a thorough review of existing folder structures to ensure that only relevant data remains in active access.
-It may be helpful to establish policies for the retention period of different document types to ensure systematic updating and cleaning of the data set.
-Proper archiving not only improves efficiency but also supports compliance with data protection regulations.
+It can be helpful to define guidelines for the archiving period of individual document types to ensure systematic updating and cleansing of the data stock.
+Proper archiving not only helps to increase efficiency, but also promotes compliance with data protection guidelines.

 2. Review Permissions

-Reviewing the permissions structure is essential to ensure secure access to data and documents.
-While the tools available in the Microsoft Admin Center provide a good starting point, they may fall short in complex scenarios.
-We use a third-party tool that helps quickly and clearly adhere to the established policies efficiently.
-We are happy to assist you in implementing these practices in your company.
+Revising the authorization structure is essential to ensure secure access to data and documents.
+While the tools available in the Microsoft Admin Center offer a good starting point, they can reach their limits in complex scenarios.
+We use a third-party tool that helps you quickly and clearly comply with the agreed guidelines in a time-efficient manner.
+We are happy to support you in implementing these practices in your company.
 Contact us for a free initial consultation.

-3. Implement an Organisation-Wide Policy for Using Tags
+3. Implement an Organization-Wide Policy for Using TAGS

-To improve efficiency when searching and organising documents, it is advisable to implement a uniform policy for using tags within the organisation.
-Tags help to quickly classify and retrieve information, which is particularly beneficial in times of information overload.
-When developing such a policy, relevant key terms such as project names, department names, or document types, should be defined.
-It is important to train all employees in the application of this policy to ensure consistent use of tags and to leverage this organisational tool.
-Copilot will then automatically apply the necessary tags to the information it references, thus preventing the disclosure of misclassified information.
+In order to improve efficiency in the search and organization of documents, it is advisable to introduce a uniform policy for the use of tags within the organization.
+Tags help to quickly classify and retrieve information, which is especially beneficial in a time of information overload.
+When developing such a policy, relevant key terms, such as project names, department names or document types, should be defined.
+It is important to train all employees in the use of this policy to ensure consistent use of the tags and to exploit the full potential of this organizational aid.
+The co-pilot then automatically copies the necessary tags to the information it references.
+This prevents them from unintentionally disclosing classified information.

 4. Welcome to the World of Copilot

-Your permissions and access are now ready for daily work with Microsoft Copilot.
-Copilot serves as a powerful digital assistant that supports your work processes through automated tasks and intelligent suggestions.
-This technology offers the potential to optimise workflows and significantly increase productivity.
-It is crucial that all team members are familiarised with Copilot’s features and capabilities to ensure a successful integration into daily operations.
-Regular feedback and adjustments will help tailor Copilot effectively to the specific needs of your company.
+Your authorizations and accesses are now ready for everyday work with Microsoft Copilot.
+Copilot serves as a powerful digital assistant that supports your work processes with automated tasks and intelligent suggestions.
+This technology offers the opportunity to optimize workflows and significantly increase productivity.
+It is crucial that all team members are familiarized with the functions and possibilities of Copilot to ensure successful integration into the daily work routine.
+Regular feedback and customization will help to effectively adapt Copilot to the specific needs of your business.
 We welcome you to a future where work is made easier and more efficient through intelligent support.

 Leave A Comment